niklasramo/dragdoll/README.md

 #### `baseSensor._end( endEventData )`

-Emits drag end event with the provided data.
+Protected method, which emits drag end event with the provided data.

 **Arguments**